droidecahedron/ble_dnd_sign/README.md

 <img src="https://github.com/droidecahedron/nrf-blueberry/assets/63935881/12612a0e-9f81-4431-8b22-f69704248f89" width=25% height=25%>
 <img src="https://github.com/droidecahedron/ble_dnd_sign/assets/63935881/60ed2e09-91bd-4c0b-bcc8-7ae78a7e0d23", width=22% height=22%>

+## User Interface
+**LED 1:**
+   Blinks when the main loop is running (that is, the device is advertising) with a period of two seconds, duty cycle 50%.

+**LED 2:**
+   Lit when the development kit is connected.

+**LED 3:**
+   Lit when the development kit is controlled remotely from the connected device.

+**Button 1:**
+   Send a notification with the button state: "pressed" or "released".

 ## Additional Screen Details
 The Adafruit 2.8" TFT Touch Shield v2 with a